HawaiianSpy/blipvert/README.md

 # Ten-Cent Tour Of The API

+## I have made a major change to the API: The staging for each transform pass is now setup ahead of time to eliminate redundantly doing it for each frame.
+This will make it more efficient and allow the use of multiple threads to perform the transforms on large bitmaps in real time.
+The multi-thread part has not been tested, but the single tread operation has been tested with the updated API.
+This documentation is still for the old API.
+Until I update this document one can examine the unit test source code to see how the new API works.
+I have a full-time job now, so that takes up most of my time.
+I'll set aside a weekend soon to updae this documentation and produce tests for multi-threaded processing of the transforms.
+Posted: 27 October, 2021.

 Read the header files for the details.
 Fairly self-explainatory.

 ### Header file: blipvert.h (Start Here)